Organising and Delivering The Scottish Open Chainsaw Carving Competition

 enthusiasm are a welcome addition to the team.

 Currently employed by ScotRail, Dean has extensive experience in customer facing roles.

 Dean made his Carve debut as a piper leading the Carvers Parade in 2011

 Stuart has been a day volunteer at the Carve for a few years and has now retired

 from being a Mechanical Engineering consultant, he brings a wealth of experience to the event.
 Coordinating set up and clear up, Stuart leads a team of volunteers to provide behind the scenes support that makes it all happen as long as there is a supply of bacon rolls, tea and coffee.

 Stuart is also a Director of Carrbridge Ahead

 Margarete is a lecturer at the University of the Highlands and Islands and has been involved in the event for a number of years as a day volunteer and has recently taken on the role of managing the website, social media as well as press / media enquiries.

-As a previous organiser of the Golden Spurtle World Porridge Championships she recognises the importance of events in building community profile.
+As a previous organiser of the Golden Spurtle World Porridge Championships she recognises the importance of events in building community profile and spirit.

 Like Lara, Margarete is often behind the camera.